Is Microdiscectomy Right for You?

 One of the most common causes of leg pain has nothing to do with a problem in your leg.
 Instead, it may be coming from a herniated disc in your spine.

-Also known as a slipped disc, a herniated disc can cause pain felt in the leg or lower back.
-If medication and other conservative treatments for a herniated disc don’t provide relief, a surgical procedure called microdiscectomy may be right for you.
+A herniated disc can cause pain felt in the leg or lower back.
+If medication and other treatments don’t provide relief, a minimally invasive surgical procedure called microdiscectomy may be an option.
+This surgery involves taking out a small part of the disc to ease pressure on the spinal nerve.

-Depending on where the damaged disc is, the irritated nerve can cause pain, weakness or numbness in the arm, leg or lower back.
+Depending on the location of the damaged disc, the irritated nerve can cause pain, weakness or numbness in the arm, leg or lower back.
 Most herniated discs occur in the lumbar area of the lower spine; only about 10% affect the upper spine.

 A herniated disc most often occurs in people between the ages of 30 and 50, although it can affect younger and older people.

-“Many patients, especially younger people, will recover from a herniated disc with nonsurgical treatments, such as medication, cortisone injections and physical therapy,” says Gregory Mundis, MD, an orthopedic spine surgeon at Scripps Clinic Torrey Pines.
-“If none of these treatments is effective after six to 12 weeks, microdiscectomy may be the best option.”
+“Many patients, especially younger people, will recover from a herniated disc with nonsurgical treatments, such as medication, cortisone injections and physical therapy,” says Dr. Stephan.
+“If none of these treatments are effective after six to 12 weeks, microdiscectomy may be the best option.”

-In rare cases, if the irritated nerve causes significant weakness or affects bowel or bladder function, surgery may be recommended sooner.
+In rare cases, surgery may be needed sooner if the irritated nerve causes major weakness or affects bowel/bladder function.

 What is microdiscectomy?

-The surgeon makes the incision in the back and lifts the muscles around the spine to access the herniated disc.
+• Midline microdiscectomy: The surgeon makes the incision in the back and separates the surrounding muscles around the vertebrae to access the herniated disc.

-In most cases, microdiscectomy is an outpatient procedure, so you don’t have to spend the night in the hospital.
-The surgery itself is performed under general anesthesia and usually takes 30 to 60 minutes, followed by a couple of hours in the recovery room.
+Microdiscectomy is usually done as an outpatient procedure, meaning you can go home the same day.
+The surgery is done with general anesthesia and takes about 30 to 60 minutes.
+Afterward, you will spend a few hours in the recovery room.

-Once you return home, you will need to rest for about two weeks to allow the tissue to heal and limit your activities for six weeks or so.
-You also may begin physical therapy a few weeks after surgery to help you rebuild your strength and mobility and learn how to move safely to avoid new injuries.
-Your therapist may show you how to modify your activities, evaluate how you move at work, and give you exercises to do at home.
+You may begin physical therapy a few weeks after surgery to help you rebuild your strength and mobility and learn how to move safely to avoid new injuries.
+Your therapist can show you how to modify your activities, evaluate how you move at work and give you exercises to do at home.